Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 Monitors running processes and alerts on process count, aggregated memory usage, or aggregated CPU usage.
 Processes can be filtered by name, command-line arguments, and user name using regular expressions.
 Optionally lists the top processes by CPU time and memory usage.
+On Linux, also reports how many processes the whole system creates per second.
+A headcount stays flat while a retry loop, a runaway cron job or a fork bomb creates and reaps thousands of processes a second, and this is the number that shows it.
+It covers the whole system and is not narrowed down by the filters above.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit